maximilianmessing/fsnd_capstone/README.md

 }
 ```
 - Returns: An object with a list of actors with id as an integer, name as a string, age as an integer, gender as a string --> Example get actors
+- Possible Errors:
+  - 404 if actor does not exist
+  - 422 if invalid actor was submitted

 DELETE '/actors/{actor_id}'
 - delete an actor in the database
 - Path argument: Actor id as a integer
 - Returns: An object with a list of actors with id as an integer, name as a string, age as an integer, gender as a string --> Example get actors
+- Possible Errors:
+  - 404 if actor does not exist
+  - 422 if deletion wasn't possible

 GET '/movies'
 - Fetches actors from the database with title, release date and participating actors